Southern Comfort (1981 film): Plot

-Spencer, Hardin, and a now-catatonic Bowden camp for the night and agree to fight for each other's survival.
-During the night Bowden is abducted and found hanging dead from a rail bridge the next morning.
+Spencer, Hardin, and a now catatonic Bowden camp for the night and agree to fight for each other's survival.
+During the night, Bowden is abducted and found hanging dead from a rail bridge the next morning.
 The one-armed Cajun appears on the tracks overhead and warns Spencer and Hardin to leave the Cajuns' territory while they still can.
 Following the one-armed Cajun's directions, Spencer and Hardin follow a dirt road and hitch a ride with a friendly Cajun couple who take them to a pig roast at a nearby village.
 The three remaining hunter-trappers arrive and Hardin is chased into a shed and wounded.
 Spencer intervenes, firing blanks, and Hardin stabs his attacker in the groin.
-Spencer leads the other two Cajuns away from the injured Hardin, disabling one with the butt of his M-16.
+Spencer leads the other two Cajuns away from the injured Hardin, disabling one with the butt of his M16.
 The remaining Cajun is grabbed by Hardin and stabbed to death by Spencer.

-Spencer and Hardin slip away unseen into the swamp as another helicopter arrives overhead, and when they see a U.S. Army truck drive towards them on the dirt road they realize they are finally safe.
+Spencer and Hardin slip away unseen into the swamp as another helicopter arrives overhead.
+When they see a U.S. Army truck drive towards them on the dirt road, they realize they are finally safe.

 Production

 Development

-Hill first wrote the script in 1976.
-At one stage it was known as The Prey.

 According to Walter Hill, he and David Giler had a deal with 20th Century Fox to "acquire and develop interesting, commercial scripts that could be produced cheaply.
 Alien (1979) was one of them, and Southern Comfort was another.
 We wanted to do a survival story, and I'd already done a film in Louisiana."

 They hired a writer, Michael Kane, to do a draft which Giler and Hill then rewrote.

+According to one report, Hill first wrote the script in 1976.
+The film was known at one stage as The Prey.

 According to Hill, "No studio wanted to make it, but an independent production shop showed up who had a relationship with Fox.
 Liked it, said they would finance it."

-The film was financed by the Cinema Group.
-This was a company headed by William J. Immerman, whose head of production was Venetia Stevenson, daughter of director Robert Stevenson.
+This was The Cinema Group, a company headed by William J. Immerman, whose head of production was Venetia Stevenson, daughter of director Robert Stevenson.
 The Cinema Group had raised a fund of $30 million to make movies, half of which was private, the other half which was publicly raised.
 Southern Comfort was their second film.
 (Take This Job and Shove It was their first.)

 Powers Boothe was cast after Hill and Giler saw him play Jim Jones in the mini series Guyana Tragedy.

-Hill said the concept of Keith Carradine's character "was that he was one of nature's aristocrats – graceful, confident of his own ability and able to separate himself from other people with an amusing remark", whereas the character played by Boothe "is much more the rational, hardworking, self made individual" and as a result "just cannot believe the nature of the situation at first" whereas Carradine's can.
+The other lead was Keith Carradine, who had just made The Long Riders with Hill.
+The director said the concept of Keith Carradine's character "was that he was one of nature's aristocrats – graceful, confident of his own ability and able to separate himself from other people with an amusing remark", whereas the character played by Boothe "is much more the rational, hardworking, self made individual" and as a result "just cannot believe the nature of the situation at first" whereas Carradine's can.

+Hill had to obtain permission by the Southern Comfort liquor producer to use the film's title.